holaplex/indexer/README.md

 Geyser plugin was configured with, otherwise they will receive no messages or simply fail to start.

+i.e if your geyser plugin config has `"network": "mainnet"` and `"startup": null`, then the exchange name will be `mainnet.startup-all`.accounts and to connect to it you'll need to pass `--network mainnet` `--startup all` to the geyser-consumer binary (or put `NETWORK=mainnet` and `STARTUP=all` in `.env.local`)

 ## Running the GraphQL Server

 ### Configuration

 The server binds to the address `[::]:3000` by default.
 To change this, set the `-p` argument/`PORT` environment variable or the `--addr` argument/`ADDRESS` environment variable.

 To see more options for the server, run the following: